 - Log into the Linode Manager.

 - Click the Linodes link in the sidebar.

 Click the Resize tab.
 The webpage shown below appears.

 Your Linode has been successfully resized and migrated to the new host.
-This video goes through the resizing process in detail:

 This guide is published under a CC BY-ND 4.0 license.